-- In the autumn of 2009 the Centre for Public Scrutiny (CfPS) announced that it was to produce a scrutiny toolkit aimed at informing and supporting any scrutiny review that sought to tackle health inequalities.
+- 1 In the autumn of 2009 the Centre for Public Scrutiny (CfPS) announced that it was to produce a scrutiny toolkit aimed at informing and supporting any scrutiny review that sought to address health inequalities.
 Resources were made available to pay for four reviews and bids were invited from local councils.
 Warwickshire County Council along with Rugby Borough Council and Nuneaton and Bedworth Borough Council prepared and submitted a joint bid.
 The focus of the review was to be the antenatal and postnatal services provided for teenage parents in Warwickshire.
 This subject was selected on the basis of evidence that indicated that whilst a considerable amount of work is being done in Warwickshire to meet the particular needs of teenage parents this is inconsistent both in terms of its quality and distribution across the county.
-National evidence suggests that a lack of support to teenage parents (who may be highly vulnerable) can result in long term health and well-being problems for them and their children. - In January 2010 the CfPS announced the winners of the bidding process.
-The joint Warwickshire bid had been successful. - Over the next few months evidence was gathered from a number of sources.
-A summary of the process undertaken is contained in the following section of this report.
-The evidence gathering stage lasted until September 2010 and culminated in a major select committee style meeting held in Rugby Town Hall on the 27th of that month. - When the councillors who constituted the task and finish group were satisfied that they had learned as much on the subject as they could they convened to agree their conclusions and recommendations.

-- The accompanying report is the result of the task and finish group's work.
+National evidence suggests that a lack of support to teenage parents (who may be highly vulnerable) can result in long term health and well-being problems for them and their children. - 2 In January 2010 the CfPS announced the winners of the bidding process.
+The joint Warwickshire bid had been successful. - 3 Over the next few months evidence was gathered from a number of sources.
+The evidence gathering stage lasted until September 2010 and culminated in a major select committee style meeting held in Rugby Town Hall on the 27th of that month. - 4 When the councillors who constituted the task and finish group were satisfied that they had learned as much on the subject as they could they convened to agree their conclusions and recommendations. - 5.
+The accompanying report is the result of the task and finish group's work.
 In it will be found a summary of the process followed and the group's conclusions and recommendations.
-To aid members the recommendations are reproduced below. - 6.
-The group's report will be considered by member bodies of Rugby Borough Council and Nuneaton and Bedworth Borough Council.
-Members of the Adult Social Care and Health Overview and Scrutiny Committee are asked to comment on the recommendations and forward them to Cabinet for agreement.
+To aid members the recommendations are reproduced below.